 - (a) you get at least same day notice for a change to an annual percentage rate.
-That notice may be a written notice to you or a notice published in a newspaper; - (b) you get at least 20 days advance written notice for:
+That notice may be a written notice to you or a notice published in a newspaper; - (b) you get at least 20 days advance written notice for: - (i) a change in the way in which interest is calculated; or - (ii) a change in credit fees and charges; or - (iii) any other changes by ANZ;

-- (i) a change in the way in which interest is calculated; or - (ii) a change in credit fees and charges; or except where the change reduces what you have to pay or the change happens automatically under the contract.
+except where the change reduces what you have to pay or the change happens automatically under the contract.